 Today's Day Number

-If you want only the day without month and year, then use this formula:
+If you need to extract only the day from the current date, excluding the month and year, use the following formula:

 =DAY(TODAY())